Mary Morrissey

 Research projects

-My primary research subject is Reformation literature, particularly from London.
+Much of my published work considers the literature of the Reformation, particularly preaching and biblical interpretation. .
 I am particularly interested in Paul's Cross, the most important public pulpit in sixteenth and seventeenth-century England.
+The role of preaching in the civic culture of early modern London is a major concern of my research.
+I am particularly interested in John Donne, as a preacher as well as a poet and a Londoner.
 I retain an interested in early modern women writers, with a particular focus on women writers' use of theological arguments.

 Early Modern Research Centre

-I have been working in collaboration on a three-year project on 'Paul Cross and the Culture of Persuasion: Tudor Origins of the Early Modern Public Sphere', PI Professor Torrance Kirby, Faculty of Religious Studies, McGill University, Montreal.
+I have collaborated on a three-year project on 'Paul Cross and the Culture of Persuasion: Tudor Origins of the Early Modern Public Sphere', PI Professor Torrance Kirby, Faculty of Religious Studies, McGill University, Montreal.
 This project was funded by the Social Sciences and Humanities Research Council of Canada.

-I am also a member of the Advisory Board, 'Virtual Paul's Cross' Project, funded by the NEH, PI: Professor John Wall, NC State University.
+I was a member of the Advisory Board, 'Virtual Paul's Cross' Project, funded by the NEH, PI: Professor John Wall, NC State University.

 Academic qualifications